NVIDIA/NeMo-Skills/dockerfiles/README.md

    3. remove all hardcoded versions from requirements.txt to get latest
    4. run `pip install -e .`

+Currently it takes 10+ hours to build this docker.
+Is there anything we can do to speed it up?

 Current vllm version: v0.7.0

 Current OpenRLHF version: 631b0bcb7c14ec2fd4117a43a661903ed60d26cc